 How Much Does Nursing School Cost?

 In short, there is no set cost of nursing school.
 Every program is different, and the cost could span anywhere from a few thousand dollars to well over a hundred thousand dollars.
+With the nursing shortage, there isn’t a need for nursing schools to be competitive in their pricing.
+As long as they keep producing qualified nurses, they can charge whatever they would like.

 What is the Nursing School Attrition Rate?

-Attrition rate could be understood as to how many students discontinued their program.
+Attrition rate could be understood as how many students discontinued their program.
 This typically doesn’t happen in a normal school, but it does occur from time to time with nursing schools.

 There are various reasons for this, one of which being (though not limited to); some students don’t have money to pay tuition or just decide they want to shift attention and go into a different field other than nursing.